-NVTA is collaborating with the Metropolitan Transportation Commission (MTC) on the Napa Forward program that will make improvements at three intersections on SR 29 at Rutherford (SR 128) and Oakville Cross Road in the unincorporated areas of Napa County, and at Madison in the Town of Yountville.
+NVTA is collaborating with the Metropolitan Transportation Commission (MTC) on the Napa Forward program that will make improvements at three intersections on SR 29 at Rutherford Road (SR 128) and Oakville Cross Road in the unincorporated areas of Napa County, and at Madison Street in the Town of Yountville.

-SR 29 is the only contiguous north south route that connects Napa to the adjacent counties of Lake and Solano and therefore is a critical evacuation route during fires. and other emergencies.
+SR 29 is the only contiguous north south route that connects Napa to the adjacent counties of Lake and Solano and therefore is a critical evacuation route during fires and other emergencies.

 Equity and Environmental Justice